cosmo0/retropie-overlays/README.md

 - Download [the latest release](https://github.com/cosmo0/retropie-overlays/releases)
 - Open the `configs` shared folder on you Recalbox installation (`\\retropie\configs\` on Windows, `smb://retropie/configs` on Mac)
 - **Recommended:** backup the folder content!
-- Copy the content of the chosen overlays folder into the share, and overwrite the files.
+- Copy the folders into the share, and overwrite the files.

 ## Installation on Recalbox